 Our service offering takes a holistic approach to ensure that the young people can be supported by their parents, the professionals (including teachers) working with them and that they themselves have a better understanding of their condition.

 For parents and professionals, we provide more information on ADHD through our Seminars with expert speakers as well as through our extensive website with digital resources – our website is often referred to as one of the best sources on ADHD in the UK.
 We run Parenting Courses and Workshops, offer One-to-One Advice Clinics and provide community and peer support through our Drop-in meet-ups and our Closed Facebook Forum.
-For the children and young people, we run Courses and Workshop aimed at explaining the condition to them and also help them build resilience through getting a better understanding of the challenges and strengths they have.
+For the children and young people, we run Courses and Workshops aimed at explaining the condition to them and also help them build resilience through getting a better understanding of the challenges and strengths they have.
 Our Schools Outreach Programme offers Teacher Seminars run by expert speakers and we also do school visits where we provide ADHD awareness and teacher training to schools through visits to specific schools – these are aimed at enabling schools to better support their pupils with ADHD.
-We also lead parent coffee mornings at schools, where we talk to parents about ADHD allowing us to engage with a wider community who can benefit from our support.
-We also work with local university’s education facilities leading lectures on ADHD to trainee teachers so that they are better equipped at the start of their careers.
+We lead parent coffee mornings at schools, where we talk to parents about ADHD allowing us to engage with a wider community who can benefit from our support and we also work with local university’s education facilities leading lectures on ADHD to trainee teachers so that they are better equipped at the start of their careers.

 We also engage with the wider community to raise ADHD awareness and promote our offering to by distributing leaflets to local libraries, GP surgeries and community centres.
 We also work closely with the NHS and local authorities’ education teams to ensure the needs of our community are explained.
 We are well connected within the local voluntary sector and with other service providers, ensuring that our families can get the holistic support they need, as well as allowing us to accept referrals from a wide range of organisations, extending our family support to those who need it.